 - Provide valid contact details so that respondents can contact you if needed.

-- Give your respondents an opportunity to ask questions before the interview.
+- Allow your respondents to ask questions before the interview.

 Types of Interviews